The Year Of The Mountain Goat

 Stark in winter, with few leaves on the trees, but lighter and more open without a doubt.

-The Cornus, Magnolia, Camellia, Enkianthus et al that we put back in will, I hope, grow to a more manageable height.
-A surviving oak to the left of the picture I’ve been trying to trim back.
+The Cornus, Magnolia, Camellia, Enkianthus et al will, I hope, grow to a more manageable height.
+A surviving oak to the left of the picture I’ve been trying to keep trimmed back.
 It may yet come out.

 It’s been a funny old year.